Updates to the Blizzard II

 Everyone loved the pressure-spreading, padded Boa closure of the Blizzard II.
 On the softest hiking shoes and the most rigid mountaineering boots both, the Louis Garneau left no pressure points.
-The Tubbs Flex Vrt has a similar Boa closure, and is the other most comfortable binding in our test.
-The rubber straps of the MSR Evo and MSR Lightning Ascent are more secure, but can constrict feet clad in soft shoes.
+The Tubbs Flex Vrt has a similar Boa closure and like the MSR Lightning Ascent is pretty comfortable.
+The rubber straps of the MSR Evo are more secure, but can constrict feet clad in soft shoes.

 Ease of Use

 Again, the Boa attachment is a win, overall.
 It is easy to get on, off, and to adjust in action.
 Drawbacks of the Boa include potential icing (though we've never had problems with that) and the bulk of the bindings when packing the Blizzard II snowshoes.
 This is the same for both Boa equipped snowshoes in our test.
-The flat-folding bindings of the MSR EVO, MSR Lightning Ascent, and the Chinook Trekker do indeed make a noticeable difference in your luggage.
+The flat-folding bindings of the MSR EVO and the Chinook Trekker do indeed make a noticeable difference in your luggage.

 These are great all-around snowshoes with a size that lends them to extended off-trail use.
 On trails, you will appreciate the shock absorption of the fabric deck and the strapped binding/deck interface.
 In deep snow, you will dig the size.
 In all but the steepest of technical terrain, there is enough traction in the crampons and just enough control in the hinged binding attachment to keep you moving.